Lyall/GBFRelinkFix/README.md

 - Scales HUD to 16:9.
 - Spanned HUD backgrounds to fill screen (loading fades etc).
 - Option to span gameplay HUD to edges of the screen.
 (Check ini to enable)
-- Experiental option to raise FPS cap to 240.
+- Experimental option to raise FPS cap to 240.
 (Check ini to enable)

 ## Installation
 - Grab the latest release of GBFRelinkFix from [here.](https://github.com/Lyall/GBFRelinkFix/releases)